 The Company's Amended and Restated 2013 Equity Compensation Plan (the "Plan") provides for the granting of incentive stock options, nonqualified stock options, restricted stock units, performance units, and stock purchase rights.
-Options under the Plan may be granted at prices not less than 100% of the fair value of the shares on the date of grant as determined by the Compensation Committee of the Board of Directors.
+Options under the Plan may be granted at prices not less than 100% of the fair value of the shareson the date of grant as determined by the Compensation Committee of the Board of Directors.
 The Compensation Committee determines the period over which the options become exercisable subject to certain restrictions as defined in the Plan, with the current outstanding options generally vesting over three or four years.
 The term of the options is no longer than ten years.
-As of December 31, 2019, the Company had 22,421,644 shares of common stock authorized for issuance under the Plan.
+As of December 31, 2020, the Company had28,947,923 shares of common stock authorized for issuance under the Plan.